-The modern employee is tech savvy as millennials become managers and leaders of organizations.
-The idea of the 9 to 5 office job has quickly become antiquated, opening the door for new work environments, new management styles, and an entirely new idea of what a workspace means.
-In 2018, 68% of global employees work remotely at least once a month, and over half of global companies allow remote work.
+The modern employee is tech-savvy as millennials become managers and leaders of organizations.
+The idea of the 9-to-5 office job has quickly become antiquated, opening the door for new work environments, new management styles, and an entirely new idea of what a workspace means.
+Sixty-two percent of U.S. employees work remotely at least once a month, and over half of global companies allow remote work.

 Enter the hybrid company.

 Hybrid companies have a new model of work where the employee has the autonomy to choose how, where, and when they work best.
 So, what is a hybrid company?